songlab-cal/CherryML/README.md

                         README at https://github.com/songlab-cal/CherryML for the
                         expected format of these files. (default: None) --tree_estimator_name TREE_ESTIMATOR_NAME
                         Tree estimator to use.
-Can be either 'fast_tree' or 'phyml'. (default: fast_tree)
+Can be either 'FastTree' or 'PhyML'. (default: FastTree)
 ```

 # Reproducing all figures in our paper